Stretch-Engage/Stretch-sales-process-automation/README.md

 - **Includes:** Apex triggers, handlers, sample data, and ARES notification integration
 - **Deployable To:** Any Salesforce org (Dev, Sandbox, or Production)

-> This repository underpins Stretch Engage’s capability to deliver rapid, scalable CRM demonstrations that reflect enterprise-level quality and design.

 ---